 Be it a trek up to Everest Base Camp or a long hike to the Appalachian trail, having a level of fitness and getting into shape is a must.

-Below are some tips to get you in shape for your upcoming trek:
+Below are some tips on how to get in shape for trekking.

 (Note: All tips and workouts are directed towards healthy individuals.
 If you have any medical conditions, then consult a doctor before trying any of these exercises)